 Home offices are more popular than ever as flex-time and work from home programs have made it possible.
 The layout of your home office requires careful consideration as well to make it an efficient and productive place for you to get your work done.

-Get started creating your office layout today with RoomSketcher Home Designer, the easy-to-use floor plan and home design software.
+Get started creating your office layout today with the RoomSketcher App, the easy-to-use floor plan and home design software.
 Draw your office floor plan, furnish it, and see your office design in 3D.

-Learn more about using RoomSketcher Home Designer to create your office layout >
+Learn more about using RoomSketcher as your office design software of choice.

-You can access many of our features, including RoomSketcher Home Designer, without spending a cent.
+You can access many of our features without spending a cent.
 Upgrade for more powerful features – it’s that easy!

 ” RoomSketcher is easy to use.
 It’s a great way to visualize/illustrate your designs for better understanding and accuracy. ”